-Cash and cash equivalents consist of amounts held in bank accounts or money market funds.
+Cash and cash equivalents consist of amounts held in bank accounts or money market funds with a maturity less than three months.
+In the normal course of business, the Trust maintains cash balances at financial institutions that may exceed federally insured limits.

-Trading Securities
+Marketable Securities

-Trading securities at June 30, 2022 and December 31 2021 consist of short term investments in U.S. Treasury bills.
+Marketable securities at June 30, 2024 and December 31, 2023 consist of short term investments in U.S. Treasury bills.
 The State Trust has valued these securities at fair value.